-The Asian Farmers Association for Sustainable Rural Development (AFA), which serves as the Asia Regional Focal Point, leads the Philippines National Land Observatory (NLO), together with core partners Asian NGO Coalition for Sustainable Rural Development (ANGOC), Philippine Association for Interfaith Dialogue (PAFID), and Pambansang Kilusan ng mga Samahan sa Kanayunan (PAKISAMA).
+The Asian Farmers Association for Sustainable Rural Development (AFA), which serves as the Asia Regional Focal Point, leads the Philippines National Land Observatory (NLO), together with core partners Asian NGO Coalition for Agrarian Reform and Rural Development (ANGOC), Philippine Association for Interfaith Dialogue (PAFID), and Pambansang Kilusan ng mga Samahang Magsasaka (PAKISAMA).

 Most of the land data available on agriculture, agrarian reform, and indigenous peoples’ lands is collected by the various departments managing these sectors, but civil society and farmer organisations often conduct their own data-gathering activities, sometimes to validate the government data and other times to come up with their own set of data on specific issues.
 Since there are already several of these land monitoring initiatives at national level, the Philippines NLO provides a platform through which they can build their capacity to collect and analyse primary level data, and then share it among all key stakeholders, thus ensuring there is continuity and synergy in the collection of data.